top of page

 Weak patents harm not only innovation but also national security.
 China now leads the United States in dozens of critical technology sectors.
 Chinese entities have learned to exploit U.S. legal mechanisms, including PTAB proceedings, to invalidate American patents in strategically important fields such as 5G, AI, quantum technologies, and advanced materials.

 Strong, reliable patent rights are essential to maintaining U.S. leadership in artificial intelligence, advanced weapon systems, biotechnology, semiconductors, and cybersecurity.
-By reducing repetitive challenges and restoring greater confidence in the durability of issued patents, the NPRM strengthens American resilience and helps ensure that the United States—not China—remains the world’s premier technology power.
+By reducing repetitive challenges and restoring greater confidence in the durability of issued patents, the NPRM strengthens American resilience.
+It helps ensure that the United States—not China—remains the world’s premier technology power.

 Specific Comments on the Revisions to the Rules of Practice Before the Patent Trial and Appeal Board